-When your baby is old enough and know that she's not crying because she's afraid, in pain or It can be a very thin line between just being cranky or over-helped and really having a problem.
-But as a parent, follow your instincts to decide when and if crying it out is right for before cry it out
+When your baby is old enough and that they're not crying because they're afraid, in pain or It can be a very thin line between just being cranky or over-helped and really having a problem.
+But as a parent, follow your instincts to decide when and if accepting a few tears is right for before cry it out